jro31/jethro-codes/_articles/projects/meals-of-change.md

 ## Tools

-Given my skillset at this point, there was only really two options for building this app.
+Given my skillset at this point, there were only really two options for building this app.
 Either it would be a Rails monolith that included a React frontend.
 Or it would be two separate services, with a Rails API as the backend, and a React frontend.

 I opted for the latter of these, partly for the technical challenge.
 This project was more a learning experience than anything else, and I hadn't built a Rails API before.
 But also, I philosophically like having services broken-up as much as possible.
 I think it makes them easier to work on and easier to maintain.